-Higher concentrations may only be used for limited duration applications such as column clean-up at pressures < 4000 psi.
+Higher concentrations may only be used for limited duration applications such as column cleanup at pressures < 4000 psi.

-The Dionex AERS and ACES must be operated in the AutoSuppression External Water Mode when using eluents containing organic solvents.
+Use of a Dionex AERS 500e operated in the AutoSuppression External Water Mode is recommended when using eluents containing organic solvents.
 Refer to the Suppressor Product Manual for operation limitations in the electrolytic mode (power on).